1. Administration#

 - LDAP and LDAP listener#

-LDAP is used because it is optimized for reading in a hierarchical structure.
-It shouldn’t be accessed directly, instead UDM should be used.
-OpenLDAP can have plugins, notifier being one of them that is heavily used in UCS.
+UCS uses LDAP because of its optimization for reading in a hierarchical structure.
+Don’t accessed directly, use UDM instead.
+OpenLDAP can have plugins, such as the notifier UCS heavily uses.
 Upon changes in the LDAP directory, the notifier triggers listeners locally and on remote systems.

 The listener service connects to all local or remote notifiers in the domain.
-The listener, when notified, calls listener modules, which are scripts (in shell and python)
+When notified, the listener calls listener modules, which are scripts in shell and Python.

 See also